chigozzdevv/polycrawl-x402/README.md

 - TAP verification errors: provide `TAP_JWKS_URL` or set `TAP_PRIVATE_KEY_PATH` so a public key can be derived.
 - On‑chain payouts failing: ensure platform wallet has SOL for fees and USDC on devnet; verify `X402_PLATFORM_PRIVATE_KEY`.
 - Large assets return signed URLs; ensure Cloudinary credentials are set.

----

-This README reflects the live codebase.
-Add visuals (architecture and flow diagrams) to mirror the landing page narrative.